pbo-linaro/crossroad/doc/crossroad.rst

 which itself spawned dozens, if not hundreds, of other versions by so many artists.
-I myself always play this song (or rather a version with modified lyrics adapted to my life) in concerts.
+I myself always play this song (or rather a version with modified lyrics adapted to my experience) in concerts.
 The colored texts when you enter and exits a crossroad are excerpts of my modified lyrics.